youngtakcho/recommender/_posts/2019-04-10-Development-phase.md

 For each classes, term probability vector is transformed into a diagonal matrix form.
 What a diagonal matrix form  is for?

-X is a matrix which is made by the CountVectorizer. when user queries come into the system, them will be transformed into a matrix as same as documents. if CountVectorizer transforms a user query into a boolean vector which contains only 0 or 1 (existence of a word in query), the result of multiplication of the vector and the diagonal matrix is $" P(Class_k|X)" $ in log scale form.
+X is a matrix which is made by the CountVectorizer. when user queries come into the system, them will be transformed into a matrix as same as documents. if CountVectorizer transforms a user query into a boolean vector which contains only 0 or 1 (existence of a word in query), the result of multiplication of the vector and the diagonal matrix is $$" P(Class_k|X)"$$ in log scale form.

 Here is the code.